Prescott Lecky

-Prescott Lecky (November 1, 1892 – May 30, 1941) was a lecturer of Psychology at Columbia University from 1924 to 1934.
+Prescott Lecky (November 1, 1892 – May 30, 1941) was a lecturer of psychology at Columbia University from 1924 to 1934.
 At a time when American psychology was dominated by behaviorism, he developed the concept of self-help as a method in psychotherapy of the self in the 1920s.
-His concepts influenced Maxwell Maltz in his writing of the classic self-help book, Psycho-Cybernetics.
-George Kelly, in his book The Psychology of Personal Constructs, also credits Lecky as an influence.
-Lecky stressed the defense mechanism of resistance as an individual's method of regulating his self-concept.

 Lecky's self-consistency theory is that self-consistency is a primary motivating force in human behavior.
 Lecky's theory concerned the organization of ideas of the self and the self's overall need for a "master" motive that serves to maintain for the self a consistency in ideas.
 Self-consistency theory remains relevant to contemporary personality and clinical psychologists.
+Lecky stressed the defense mechanism of resistance as an individual's method of regulating his self-concept.

 He was well known as a psychologist and counseled John F. Kennedy when he was having trouble at Choate preparatory school.

 His students gathered together his ideas and posthumously published them.
+His concepts influenced Maxwell Maltz in his writing of the classic self-help book, Psycho-Cybernetics (1960).
+George Kelly, in his book The Psychology of Personal Constructs (1955), also credits Lecky as an influence.